 This course is designed to provide the fundamental principles and practices that are essential in nutritional care to maintain health throughout the life span.
 It includes assessment and application of nutrition in health care focusing on prevention and support of nutrition therapy in management of chronic diseases and metabolic disorders.
 In addition, principles of learning and teaching nutrition in the selection of foods required to meet the physiological and psychological needs within the economic constructs of the diverse client are presented.
 You must earn a final grade of B or higher.
+Corequisite: NUR 1020C or Instructor's Approval.
 (TR)